 General Dynamics (GD) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the defense contractor had gained 9.38% over the past month.
-This has outpaced the Aerospace sector's gain of 6.6% and the S&P 500's gain of 2.65% in that time.
+Prior to today's trading, shares of the defense contractor had gained 2.75% over the past month.
+This has outpaced the Aerospace sector's gain of 0.02% and lagged the S&P 500's gain of 4.69% in that time.

-Investors will be hoping for strength from General Dynamics as it approaches its next earnings release.
-In that report, analysts expect General Dynamics to post earnings of $2.49 per share.
-This would mark year-over-year growth of 0.4%.
-Our most recent consensus estimate is calling for quarterly revenue of $8.98 billion, down 4.39% from the year-ago period.
+Wall Street will be looking for positivity from General Dynamics as it approaches its next earnings report date.
+The company is expected to report EPS of $2.49, up 0.4% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $8.98 billion, down 4.39% from the prior-year quarter.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $12.12 per share and revenue of $39.39 billion.
 These totals would mark changes of +4.94% and +2.4%, respectively, from last year.

 Any recent changes to analyst estimates for General Dynamics should also be noted by investors.
 These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate has moved 0.01% lower within the past month.
-General Dynamics is holding a Zacks Rank of #3 (Hold) right now.
+General Dynamics is currently a Zacks Rank #3 (Hold).

-Investors should also note General Dynamics's current valuation metrics, including its Forward P/E ratio of 19.49.
-This represents a premium compared to its industry's average Forward P/E of 18.94.
+Looking at its valuation, General Dynamics is holding a Forward P/E ratio of 19.88.
+Its industry sports an average Forward P/E of 19.18, so we one might conclude that General Dynamics is trading at a premium comparatively.

-It is also worth noting that GD currently has a PEG ratio of 2.02.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Aerospace - Defense stocks are, on average, holding a PEG ratio of 2.91 based on yesterday's closing prices.
+We can also see that GD currently has a PEG ratio of 2.06.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Aerospace - Defense industry currently had an average PEG ratio of 2.93 as of yesterday's close.

 Click to get this free report